Ketosis vs. Ketoacidosis: Understanding the Critical Differences for Your Health

 Normal Ranges and Benefits

-In a state of nutritional ketosis safe for healthy individuals, blood ketone levels generally fall between 0.5 and 3.0 mmol/L. This range is considered the “sweet spot” for maximum fat burning and cognitive benefits without posing a risk to the body’s acid-base balance.
+In nutritional ketosis, blood ketone levels generally fall between 0.5 and 3.0 mmol/L. This range is often considered a target zone that may support fat utilization and cognitive function for some people, without posing a risk to the body’s acid-base balance.

 Key characteristics of nutritional ketosis include controlled ketones (rarely exceeding 3–5 mmol/L), stable blood pH (slightly alkaline 7.35–7.45), and normal or low-normal glucose levels (65–90 mg/dL).